Jan 30, 2021

 Potential stock-out items

 These are items where you do have stock on hand but before the next order arrives in your warehouse, you will run out of stock.
 The way to predict these items is to project how long your current stock on hand will last (based on your forecast).
 If that date is before the first purchase order arrives, or a purchase order you place today will arrive, you have a problem.
 The number of forecast sales in that time frame is the potential number of sales you will lose.

 Potential stock-out items are bad for the same reasons as stocked out items.
 At least now you have a little bit of time to do something about it before you actually run out of stock.

 To fix it you will also have to place an order or bring an existing order forward.
 Depending on how soon the stock will run out, you may have to place an emergency order.
 You may also be able to move inventory from one warehouse to another as a short-term fix.

 That wraps up our 6 Day Inventory Management Crash Course.

-If you’re interested in reducing excess inventory, achieving higher service levels and placing correct purchase orders in no time, be sure to watch our personalised demo.
+If you’re interested in reducing excess inventory, achieving higher service levels, and placing correct purchase orders in no time, be sure to watch our personalized demo.